 One of the biggest challenges that the restaurant industry faces is attracting and retaining the right talent.
 The employee attrition rate is notoriously high in this business.
 In this article, we will take a look at what is it exactly that makes the industry so hard to work in, and give the unsung heroes of the restaurant business, the restaurant staff, their due attention.

 The Challenges of Working in The Restaurant Business

 The restaurant business is tough.
 Period.
 While much is talked about surviving the industry in terms of breaking even and profitability, the actual struggles of the doing the groundwork is often missed.
-Here we have listed the top challenges that the restaurant staff undergoes everyday.
+Here we have listed the top challenges of working in the restaurant business, that the restaurant staff undergoes every day.

 Wrong Working Hours

 Working in the hospitality and food service industry can be the most satisfying.
 And when you have a genuine love for food and an intent to make people happy, working in a restaurant can be very fulfilling.
 However, even the best of your staff will have one common complaint that surpasses everything else: wrong working hours.
 This is one of the major challenges of working in the restaurant business.

 Restaurants are infamous for their notoriously long working hours.
 But, as most of the people working in the restaurants will tell you, it is not the long working hours that are difficult, its the wrong working hours.
 A typical restaurant starts its operations later in the day, post-lunch, and stays open till late in the night.
 This gives the restaurant staff little time to spend with their family.
 Also, the weekends and the holidays are the busiest days of the week; taking off on these days is next to impossible.

 In the hospitality business, you encounter customers of all types.
 While not all customers throw a tantrum and demand free food, there are always a few customers who can be very difficult, to say the least.
 From complaining about the food to being a nuisance, customers can often be a pain to handle.
 Here are some handy tips for dealing with difficult customers.